dtcenter/METplus/docs/Users_Guide/glossary.rst

    LOG_METPLUS
      Path to the METplus log file.
 Control the timestamp appended to the filename with :term:`LOG_TIMESTAMP_TEMPLATE`.
-     Set this variable to an empty string to turn off all logging.
+     Set this variable to an empty string or set :term:`LOG_TO_TERMINAL_ONLY` = True to turn off all file logging and write all logs to the screen.

+     | *Used by:*  All

+   LOG_TO_TERMINAL_ONLY
+     Set to True to skip writing any log files and instead send all log output to the screen.
+Sets :term:`LOG_METPLUS` to an empty string if True.
+     Defaults to False.

      | *Used by:*  All